 Some Turks speak languages other than Turkish or Kurdish.
-Scholars estimate that Arabic and Circassian each have at least 1 million speakers, while Persian has about 600,000 and Azerbaijani about 500,000.
+Scholars estimate that Arabic has over 4 million speakers, while Persian has over 600,000 and Azerbaijani about 600,000.
 Other languages with at least 100,000 speakers include Bosnian, Bulgarian, Chechen, Crimean Tatar, Gagauz, Georgian, and Pontic Greek.
-Other languages include Albanian, Armenian, Assyrian Neo-Aramaic, Karakalpak, Ladino, Laz, Ossetic, Romani, and Turoyo.

-English: English is the most popular foreign language in Turkey.
-Since English instruction typically begins in the 4th grade (see p.
+Other languages include typically begins in the 4th grade (see p.
 5 of Learning and Knowledge), Turkish youth are more likely to speak English than older generations.
-In urban areas such as Istanbul, many young Turks incorporate English in their slang, creating colloquial "Turkinglish" (Photo: Market spices labeled in English, Turkish, and German).
+In urban areas such as Istanbul, many young Turks incorporate English in their slang, creating colloquial "Turkinglish".